Camp I Am Special Buddy Information

 Buddies will earn 121 service hours when the entire camp session is completed & 48 hours for a Mini-Camp session.
 Please bring any special forms with you to camp on Sunday night and turn them in.
 We will sign off on your hours during the week and return the form to you at check-out.
 If you do not have a form we will provide a service letter on our letterhead.

 We place Buddies into sessions based on what is the best fit for our Campers so we cannot guarantee this.
 If you would like to request to volunteer with a friend, a friend request must be submitted to Rebecca Aleman, Ministry Director, with a convincing reason why Camp would benefit from the arrangement.
 Please make sure to include the first and last name of the other person.
 Additionally, the person you are requesting to be with must also submit a request.

-Because consistency is key when working with Campers’ who have a disability, our Buddies are required to commit to the times and dates printed in their application and may not show up late or leave early unless it is approved by the Ministry Director in advance.
+Because consistency is key when working with Campers’ who have a disability, our Buddies are required to commit to the times and dates printed in their application and may not show up late or leave early unless it is approved by the Rebecca Aleman, Ministry Director in advance.

 At each week of camp we have a Registered Nurse, or Medical staff professional, licensed to provide medical care.
 The Buddies turn in all medications (prescription and over the counter) and will receive their medication from the medical staff as prescribed/instructed.
 Buddies may NOT keep any medication with their personal belongings.
 The reason we do not allow Buddies to keep ANY type of medication with them is to protect the Campers from accidentally getting a hold of the medication.